 lawsuit was precluded for failing to comply with statutory notice provisions.

-Partner Randy Cowherd, along with Partners Catherine Reade and Kregg Keltner, Associate Phil Quinn, and Paralegal Shelly Richardson recently secured the dismissal of three medical malpractice lawsuits on the eve of trials.
+Partner Randy Cowherd, along with Partner Catherine Reade, Associate Phil Quinn, and Paralegal Shelly Richardson recently secured the dismissal of three medical malpractice lawsuits on the eve of trials.
 A case in Camden County, Missouri involved a claim for negligent failure to diagnose a bowel obstruction leading to a bowel resection.
 A case in Greene County, Missouri claimed plaintiff sustained permanent damage to a hand due to a nurse’s alleged negligence related to extravasation of a toxic drug from an IV site.
 Another Greene County, Missouri case alleged negligent failure to provide vitamin supplements, resulting in claimed brain damage.

 Laurel Stevenson collaborated with two attorneys from a state agency in recovering $1 million against a contractor for damages incurred by the state agency as a result of the contractor’s work.
 The dispute with the contractor arose from fatalities and personal injuries that occurred in a construction zone.
 Laurel and the attorneys from the state jointly investigated the claims and possible sources of recovery, and drafted a Petition which was sent to the contractor and the carrier.
 The contractor’s carrier agreed to pre-suit mediation, resulting in resolution of the dispute.